What works and what doesn’t?

 Creating a happier school environment is a good thing.
 Science says that happier students:

-Who would not want some of this?
 Here are things Builders Club members can do at school to increase happiness.

 Organize a school Employee Appreciation Day.
 Honor the people who make a difference in your school community that don’t usually get recognition.
 Janitors, cafeteria employees, secretaries, school nurses, and counselors.